Wellington lawyer launches donated goods appeal for cyclone-ravaged Fiji – Dominion Post Article Feb 28th

 She hopes to fill a shipping container by March 7, when it will be sent by rail to Tauranga and loaded on a ship bound for Fiji on March 12.

-“As you know, Cyclone Winston has caused mass destruction in certain parts of Fiji and a great many people have lost their possessions, and are struggling to meet their day-to-day basic needs,” she said on Sunday.
-She has mobilised many fellow Fijian expats in Wellington to help with the appeal, which is her third humanitarian effort on behalf of her former homeland.
+“As you know, Cyclone Winston has caused mass destruction in certain parts of Fiji, and many people have lost their possessions and are struggling to meet their day-to-day basic needs,” she said on Sunday.
+She has mobilised many fellow Fijian expats in Wellington to help with the appeal, her third humanitarian effort on behalf of her former homeland.

 “It’s a humane response.
 Fiji is a tiny place and is very vulnerable.

-“Everyone knows there is a disaster, but most people don’t know there is something like this that people can put something in.”
+“Everyone knows there is a disaster, but most people don’t know there is something like this that people can put items in.”

 At the time, she developed a relationship with a non-government organisation in Fiji, the Ramakrishna Mission, which distributed the donated goods once they arrived.